edherbert/DataScape/README.md

 # DataScape
 A web based SQL data generator.

+## Tests
+You can find helium testing documents in app/Tests.

 ## Running
 You should be able to run the application by going to public/index.html.